AbinTAbey/PMGSY_Scheme_Classification_ML-Capstone-Project/README.md

 **🔗 Live Interactive Dashboard:** [View Dashboard](https://claude.ai/public/artifacts/dfedc4aa-4547-4b76-942a-af8a1536a85a)

 ### 📌 Note on Data Granularity
-The provided dataset contains *aggregated project-level data* at the **state and district level** (e.g., number and length of road and bridge works sanctioned, associated costs, completion status, and expenditures, all linked to a specific scheme).

-While the developed machine learning model accurately classifies individual projects into their corresponding **PMGSY scheme** using these features, future enhancements could involve integrating more granular data (e.g., **individual work-level or real-time data**) to further refine scheme predictions and enable more targeted analysis.
+The provided dataset contains *aggregated project-level data* at the state and district level (e.g., number and length of road and bridge works sanctioned, associated costs, completion status, and expenditures, all linked to a specific scheme).
+While the developed machine learning model accurately classifies individual projects into their corresponding PMGSY scheme using these features, Future enhancements could involve integrating more granular (e.g., individual work-level or real-time) data to further refine scheme predictions and enable even more targeted analysis.

 ## Technologies Used